 Understanding Stanley Kubrick’s Controversial film adaptation

-Stanley Kubrick is a director who often lacks empathy.
+Stanley Kubrick is a director who has often been accused of lacking empathy.
 His movies are impeccably constructed with an almost manic attention to detail, and perhaps because of this his visions can be cold and sterile in a way that is emotionally draining.
-In this regard, Anthony Burgess’s 1962 novel A Clockwork Orange, a tale of graphic rape, ultra-violence and political reconditioning, is the perfect source material for a Kubrick adaptation, but the director’s propensity for causing outrage and visual storytelling over the more conventional has left many of the authors who inspired him rather disgruntled by his inimitable visions.
+In this regard, Anthony Burgess’s 1962 novel A Clockwork Orange, a tale of graphic rape, ultra-violence and political reconditioning, is the perfect source material for a Kubrick adaptation, but the director’s propensity for sparking outrage and a preference for visual storytelling over the more conventional kind has left many of the authors who inspired him rather disgruntled by his inimitable visions.

 Both The Shining and A Clockwork Orange were sources of criticism from their original authors.
 Kubrick famously rejected Stephen King’s proposed involvement, describing his writing as ‘weak’, a comment that led King to decree that the filmmaker “thinks too much and feels too little.”
 He was also critical of Jack Nicholson’s performance, feeling that the character’s transition from sane to insane never occurred, owing to the fact that Nicholson appeared to be deranged from the outset.
 “All he does is get crazier,” he would say.
 “In the book, he’s a guy who’s struggling with his sanity and finally loses it.
 To me, that’s a tragedy.
 In the movie, there’s no tragedy because there’s no real change.”